Some Answers and Resources from a Fellow Parent:

 Again, in some cases for better and in some cases for worse.

-After years of witnessing and observing parents in our martial arts school, I've often thought to myself: "I'll never do that as a parent" or "I hope I'll be like them as a parent"
+After years of witnessing and observing parents in our martial arts school, I've often thought to myself: "I'll never do that as a parent" or "I hope I'll be like them as a parent."

 Over the years, I've noticed some trends, let's call them mistakes, that keep persisting.
 Here's what we've observed after working with kids and their parents for almost three decades.
+And, I've consulted with parenting experts to put together this report.

 Mistake #1 - Parents give their kids too many choices